bujustin/hextech/README.md

 		print(game)
 ~~~

+Objects of the following classes are meant to be read-only; they are automatically instantiated by methods such as tournament.getMatches() and match.getGames().

 ### Tournament Class

 A league specific collection of matches within a specified time frame (e.g. LCK 2020 Summer).